Best Time of Year to Catch Trout

 - The top three river trout bait is live earthworm, salmon roe and canned corn kernels.

 - The smaller the river, the lighter the lure except if the river is moving quickly, in which case you'll need a heavier lure.

 - When casting your line, always cast slightly upstream to allow your lure/bait to drift with the current and appear more lively.

 - Spooking fish in smaller rivers is extremely easy, so you should wait up to 20 minutes to allow the hole to rest before fishing it again.

 - To know which bait to fish on a certain day, follow the weather forecast.
 Fish worms after a rainstorm and insects on a windy day to simulate the type of food the trout would be feeding on that particular day.

 The most common and easiest species of trout to catch in North America, rainbow trout are found both stocked and wild in lakes and rivers.

 - Packing a wide variety of lures allows you to try different lures and adapt to the rainbow trout's liking from day to day, even hour to hour.

-- The most useful lure is the small silver and blue Kastmaster spoon since it works on a wide range of species (including the rainbow trout), has an attractive color and erratic action that lure the fish.
+- You can use a small silver and blue spoon since it works on a wide range of species (including the rainbow trout), has an attractive color and erratic action that lure the fish.